Khoo Chong Kong: Assassination

 On 13 November 1975, DCP Khoo was shot by two gunmen of the Communist Party of Malaya (CPM) on a motorcycle, at a line of traffic lights junction between Fair Park and Jalan Anderson in Ipoh, Perak.
 His driver, PC 5135 Yeung Peng Chong (promoted to Sergeant posthumously) was also killed when he returned fire at his assassins.
 After 28 hours, Khoo's condition worsened due to his gunshot wounds and later he died at the Ipoh General Hospital (or known as the Hospital Raja Permaisuri Bainun today) at the age of 50.
 After his assassination, his fellow colleague, DCP Dato' (later Tan Sri) Yuen Yuet Leng replaced him as Perak Chief Police Officer.

-His funeral in Ipoh, was attended by about 20,000 people including then-Prime Minister of Malaysia, Tun Abdul Razak, then-Deputy Prime Minister, Tun Hussein Onn and then-Inspector General of Police, Tun Hanif Omar.
+His funeral in Ipoh, was attended by about 20,000 people including then-Prime Minister of Malaysia, Tun Abdul Razak and then-Inspector General of Police, Tun Hanif Omar.

 His body was later flown back to Royal Malaysian Air Force (RMAF) Sempang Air Base in Sungai Besi, Kuala Lumpur and was laid to rest in his adoptive hometown of Seremban, Negeri Sembilan.